-Premium risk is the risk that Calls and Gross Premiums will not be sufficient to cover losses and associated administrative expenses.
-This risk is managed and mitigated by writing a diversified book of business, with documented underwriting guidelines and risk appetite tolerances in place to ensure only acceptable risks are entered with the Company.
+Premium risk is the risk that Calls and Gross Premiums, for contracts within the contract boundary, will not be sufficient to cover future losses and associated administrative expenses.
+This risk is managed and mitigated by writing a geographically diversified book of business, with documented underwriting guidelines and risk appetite tolerances in place to ensure only acceptable risks are entered with the Company.
 The risk function regularly reviews and analyses the portfolio of business on risk during the year, including portfolio composition by ship type, ship age and place of management.

-The purchase of appropriate reinsurance is central to the management of underwriting risk on a net basis in line with the Company's capital management plan.
+The purchase of appropriate reinsurance is central to the management of underwriting risk in line with the Company's capital management plan.
 The Company is an affiliate member of the IG which operates a pooling system for the sharing of claims costs on an excess of loss basis, and further purchases commercial market reinsurance on a collective basis for all Clubs.
-The Association purchases additional reinsurance for its exposure to claims below the attachment point of the IG Pool and for exposure to non-poolable risks.
+The Association purchases additional reinsurance for its exposure to non-poolable risks.